EssentialBlocks/document/readme.txt

 Consider checking out our other WordPress solutions & boost your WordPress website:

 🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/): Most popular Elementor addons with 70+ widgets & ready blocks

+📄 [EmbedPress](https://wordpress.org/plugins/embedpress/): EmbedPress lets you embed videos, images, posts, audio, maps and upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click and showcase it beautifully for the visitors.

 ☁ [Templately](https://wordpress.org/plugins/templately/): Free templates library for Elementor & Gutenberg along with the cloud collaboration for WordPress